wish-wg/webrtc-http-ingest-protocol/draft-ietf-wish-whip.md

 In order to simplify the protocol, there is no support for exchanging gathered trickle candidates from Media Server ICE candidates once the SDP answer is sent.
 The WHIP Endpoint SHALL gather all the ICE candidates for the Media Server before responding to the client request and the SDP answer SHALL contain the full list of ICE candidates of the Media Server.
 The Media Server MAY use ICE lite, while the WHIP client MUST implement full ICE.

 Trickle ICE and ICE restart support is RECOMMENDED for a WHIP resource.

+If the HTTP POST to the WHIP resource has a content type different than "application/trickle-ice-sdpfrag", the WHIP resource MUST reject the HTTP POST request with a "415 Unsupported Media Type" error response.
+If the SDP framgent is malformed, the WHIP resource MUST reject the HTTP POST with a "400 Bad Request" error response.

 If the WHIP resource supports either Trickle ICE or ICE restarts, but not both, it MUST return a "405 Not Implemented" response for the HTTP PATCH requests that are not supported.